 There are two ice bars in El Calafate, one at the Ice Museum and the other in town.
 Here you can enjoy a drink in a glass made entirely of ice from Perito Moreno Glacier.
 The signature cocktail is the “Calafate” – go figure – which is Fernet Branca, amaretto, pineapple juice, and Calafate berry liquor.
 The bar is -10° C (14° F), so they give you a special coat before entering, but you cannot spend more than 20-minutes in the bar due to the cold temperature.
 The bar is open from 11 am–8 pm every day and has a maximum capacity of 25 people, so there may be a wait.

 Where to Eat in El Calafate

 No visit to El Calafate would be complete without trying the local specialty, the Patagonian lamb.
 La Tablita is one of the best restaurants in town and has glowing reviews.
 I highly recommend ordering the Patagonian Lamb for the table as the main course and sharing a few side dishes.
-Sure you can get the parrilla, which is a grilled assortment of meat and chicken, but all you will want is the lamb.
+You can get the parrilla, a grilled assortment of meat and chicken, but we recommend the lamb.
 Ask your hotel to make a reservation in advance.

 Ovejitas de la Patagonia

-For dessert, you can stop by any local ice cream shop in town to try the special El Calafate berry ice cream.
+For dessert, stop by any local ice cream shop and try the special El Calafate berry ice cream.
 Rumor has it, if you eat the Calafate berries you will return to El Calafate one day.

 Hotels in El Calafate

-Very Best of Argentina This tour combines the best in Argentina, not only do you see the mountains of Patagonia, but you visit the capital city of Buenos Aires, Iguassu Falls and Argentina’s Lake District.
+This tour combines the best in Argentina, not only do you see the mountains of Patagonia, but you visit the capital city of Buenos Aires, Iguassu Falls, and Argentina’s Lake District.